prastut/blog/source/_posts/dataviz.md

 #### Chart 2: Scatter Chart

 Users want to see what others are talking about so we employed a scatter chart for the data we were processing.
 Each post is represented by a bubble.
+To plot values for a particular listener, x value represents time, y value represents the sentiment of the post & radius of the bubble represents how influential the user who posted the post is.
 When you hover/click on the bubble the person's tweet comes up.

 ![framework](/images/dataviz/scatterchart.png)
 <span class="image-caption"> Horizontal axis - Time, Vertical axis -  magnitude of the sentiment of the post.</span>